The Road

 Who are the team and what do they bring?

-- Dr Erika Hanna, History (University of Bristol), has published extensively on the history of cities since 1945.
+- Erika Hanna, History (University of Bristol), has published extensively on the history of cities since 1945.
 She is on the editorial board of Urban History journal and is also a member of the steering committee of the Urban History Group.

 - Jeremy Routledge (Calling the Shots) is a creative producer experienced in community engagement, delivering faciliatted strands for Arts Council England, European Social Fund, the BFI, Bristol City Council, DfE, Channel 4 and the BBC.